-First Queen of Hearts drawing tonight after $5.5 million winner
+No winner in first Queen of Hearts drawing tonight after $5.5 million winner

 CLEVELAND– A Cleveland bar’s now infamous Queen of Hearts is back with new rules and more prizes.

-The first drawing is Wednesday at 8 p.m. at Grayton Road Tavern.
+The first drawing was Wednesday at 8 p.m. at Grayton Road Tavern.
+The 5 of diamonds was drawn, so the only prizes given out were consolation prizes.

 Tickets are $1.
 They are available at Grayton Road Tavern to patrons only Thursday through Tuesday from 9 a.m. to midnight, and Wednesday from 9 a.m. to 5 p.m.